Daiwv/CryptoProfitTracker/README.md

 Averaging up / down during trading can sometimes be troublesome as you want to find out the final rate that you get after all the transactions.
 Instead of using excel and have your time wasted, this app takes all your Bittrex transactions and help you calculate the final rate and display your portfolio with needed information.

+This is currently still in ALPHA state, meaning the development is still ongoing and it might have lots of bugs.

 ## Preview (Alpha State)

 ![Crypto Tracker Mock](images/preview.png)